Yuanzhe-Jia/Build-A-Neural-Network/README.md

 ```

 Step 3.
+Download the `/test/exp.html` file and open it in your browser.
-See an image classification example in the `experiements.ipynb` file to learn how to build a classifier based on the self-built neural network structure.
+The experiment show you how to build a classifier based on the self-built neural network structure.
 The prediction loss, prediction accuracy and running time are adopted as the evaluation methods.
 Hyper-parameter tuning, comparative analysis and ablation studies are also included.